25prabhu10/notes/docs/Languages/Git/Git.md

 - **HEAD^:** parent of HEAD
 - **HEAD~4:** the great-great grandparent of HEAD

-The git commands that require commit-hash will default to HEAD if no commit-hash is provided.
+The git commands that require commit-hash will default to HEAD if no commit-hash is provided

 ### Dot Operators

 ## Installation

-Git can be installed on the most common operating systems like Windows, Mac, and Linux.
+Git can be installed on the most common operating systems like Windows, Mac, and Linux

 Download Git from this [link](https://git-scm.com/downloads) and install it